tonytvo/blog-generator/content/blog/road-less-stupid/index.md

   - the key attributes are the abilities to question, probe, think sequentially, substitute rational thought for emotion, anticipate crisis, predict 2nd-order consequences, and identify risks.
   - The majority of dumb taxes incurred are a direct result of having only one voice in the conversation when the original decision was made.
 Adding experienced, wise, thoughtful, trustworthy voices to the conversation exposes risks, curtails faulty assumptions, and minimizes stupid.
   - a board of directors serves as a coach/trusted advisor to the CEO.
 How members of the board think and what they think about is something every CEO/Owner should emulate, whether or not they have a formal Board.
 The vast majority of large, successful companies added a board of directors early in their trajectory.
 Filling this vital role is an integral part of the journey that must be traveled to avoid misguided, overly enthusiastic, irrational lurches that create dub tax and slow value creation and growth.
-  -Its usually filled by a group of people that are not involved in the day to day activities of the business but rather have an outside-in look into the business.
+  - Its usually filled by a group of people that are not involved in the day to day activities of the business but rather have an outside-in look into the business.

   - Their purpose is to expose pit falls and curtail faulty assumptions and steer the company away from making costly mistakes.